• Make a Gift

 Tech Savvy in the Golden Years

-September 14, 2020 By Morgan Goad Leave a Comment
+September 14, 2020 By Colton Wood Leave a Comment

 Today we are relying on technology more than ever before.
 Embracing technology is effortless for some people who maneuver software and cloud-based platforms seamlessly; however, older adults often find technology confusing and frustrating.
 It wasn’t until middle of the 90s that computers were introduced into schools and the internet exploded.
 Younger people that grew up with computers, tablets, and smartphones – “digital natives” – have an edge over those that didn’t use them in their youth.